centrifugal/centrifugo/docs/content/blog/quic_web_transport.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-The code below parses client indication out of a stream data:
+The code below parses client indication out of a stream data, we decode key-value pairs from uni stream until an end of stream (indicated by EOF):

 ```go
 func receiveClientIndication(stream quic.ReceiveStream) (ClientIndication, error) {